top of page

 • Copy persuades.
 If you watch said cat video and then get in your car and go and adopt a cat, is that video then a piece of copy?
 YOU BET YOUR FELINE-LOVING ASS IT IS.
 (But really, copy gets someone to take action.
 And THAT’S why it’s not easy to write...because how do you move people to do (buy) something (your product or service)?
 Let’s explore.

 #2.
-Be Specific with the juicy benefits (BENNIES ARE EVERYTHING)
+Be specific with the juicy benefits (BENNIES ARE EVERYTHING)

 Here is a sad, but real, fact.
 When you are trying to sell something...no one wants to hear about you.
 They don’t.
 They want to know what you (your service) can do for them.